AndersStendevad/disys-m3/README.md

 You can disconnect with \<ctrl + c\>.

 ## Server
 The server works concurrently and has as many connections open as clients.
-These have a bi-directional stream open to be able to send messages back to the clients when they come in.
+These have a server to client directional stream open to be able to send messages back to the clients when they come in.

 When a users joins, the server will publish a message to the chat.
 If the connection is dropped, the server will publish a message with user left before closing the go routine.